Month 1, Day 21, Thursday 7:30 a.m.

 “And yet, before making this contract, she escaped from the University with wit and a few simple tricks—cast with a Conduit, might I remind you—and even at that point without evidence of a familiar?
-So In addition to being a free-caster who goes to great lengths to display her spell arrays on the air, the Raven Queen has somehow contracted with a powerful familiar from a previously undiscovered Elemental Plane.
-Do you also believe that she is a creature from an ancient race of shapeshifters?
+So, in addition to being a free-caster who goes to great lengths to display her spell arrays on the air, the Raven Queen has somehow contracted with a powerful familiar from a previously undiscovered Elemental Plane.
+Do you also believe that she is a creature from an ancient species of shapeshifters?
 Or that she can hear when her name is spoken, even from across the city?”

-Kuchen seemed to realize Thaddeus’s point, turning to walk again.
-“It was just a theory,” he muttered.
+Kuchen seemed to realize Thaddeus’s point.
+“It is just a theory,” he muttered, turning to walk again.

 Kuchen did not reply, though he walked faster so that his face was not visible, his grip white-knuckled around his clipboard.